Google settles with publishers over digital books

 Google Books allows users to browse up to 20 percent of the books in its library and then purchase digital versions through Google Play.

-The book industry has been reeling from a raft of challenges as more people use tablet devices like Amazon's Kindle and Apple's iPad to read books.
+The book industry has been reeling from a raft of challenges as more people use tablet devices like Amazon's (AMZN.O) Kindle and Apple's (AAPL.O) iPad to read books.

 Google was sued in 2005 by the Authors Guild and the Association of American Publishers for violating copyright laws, but reached an earlier settlement by agreeing to pay $125 million to people whose copyrighted books have been scanned, and to locate and share revenue with the authors who have yet to come forward.